daniel-furman/daniel-furman.github.io/content/_index.md

 ## Hello there 👋

-I'm a member of the analytics team at West Monroe, expanding what's possible with data science in strategy consulting.
+I'm a member of the `data science` team at West Monroe, expanding what's possible with analytics in strategy consulting.
 I have an MS in data science from UC Berkeley and a BA from UPenn.
 I enjoy applying ML across modalities (natural language, vision, geospatial) and industries (software, M&A, IT).

 Follow me on [LinkedIn](https://www.linkedin.com/in/daniel-ryan-furman/), [Medium](https://medium.com/@daniel_furman), [Hugging Face](https://huggingface.co/dfurman), and <a href="https://github.com/daniel-furman" target="_blank" rel="noopener noreferrer">GitHub</a>.